 Chicken soup is one of those meals that’s just irresistible.
 It’s easy, flavorful and comes in so many varieties.
 Nothing is better on a chilly winter night than chicken soup!
 This chicken and wild rice soup is rich, hearty and the ultimate comfort food.
 It also happens to be easy to make!

-How to make chicken and wild rice soup
+How do you make chicken and wild rice soup?

 I used to order this soup at Panera Bread all the time until I realized how easy it is to make at home!
 It’s the perfect twist on a classic chicken soup that’s sure to please both the adults and kids in your family.